akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 ## Transactional Source

-The `Consumer.transactionalSource` emits a `ConsumerMessage.TransactionalMessage` which contains topic, partition, and offset information required by the producer during the commit process.
+The `Consumer.transactionalSource` emits a `ConsumerMessage.TransactionalMessage` (@scaladoc[API](akka.kafka.ConsumerMessage.TransactionalMessage)) which contains topic, partition, and offset information required by the producer during the commit process.
 Unlike with `ConsumerMessage.CommittableMessage`, the user is not responsible for committing transactions, this is handled by `Producer.transactionalFlow` or `Producer.transactionalSink`.

 This source overrides the Kafka consumer property `isolation.level` to `read_committed`, so that only committed messages can be consumed.